matrix-org/matrix-spec-proposals/proposals/3871-gappy-timelines.md

 ### 200 response

-Thid describes the new `gaps` response field being added to the `200 response` of `/messages`:
+This describes the new `gaps` response field being added to the `200 response` of `/messages`:

 Name | Type | Description | required